mrparkers/terraform-provider-keycloak/docs/resources/realm_user_profile.md

 ## Argument Reference

 - `realm_id` - (Required) The ID of the realm the user profile applies to.
+- `unmanaged_attribute_policy` - (Optional) Configure your realm using different policies to define how they are handled by the server.
+  - `DISABLED` - This is the default policy so that unmanaged attributes are disabled from all user profile contexts. (default value)
+  - `ENABLED` - This policy enables unmanaged attributes to all user profile contexts.
+  - `ADMIN_VIEW` - This policy enables unmanaged attributes only from the administrative context as read-only.
+  - `ADMIN_EDIT` - This policy enables unmanaged attributes only from the administrative context for reads and writes.
 - `attribute` - (Optional) An ordered list of [attributes](#attribute-arguments).
 - `group` - (Optional) A list of [groups](#group-arguments).